 By Naomi J. Golbeck, Decals.com Staff

-Clings Aren’t That Clingy
+Chapter One: Why Clings Aren’t Actually That Clingy

-Decals Are Dedicated
+Chapter Two: Why Clear Decals Are So Dedicated

-Due to their superior stickiness, these vinyl decals are intended for permanent use.
-But they can be easily removed with little to no residue.
-If you do have some leftover goo, then just use some warm soapy water to remove it.
+Due to their superior stickiness, these decals are intended for permanent use.
+But they can typically be removed (just not repositioned) with little to no residue.
+If you do have some leftover goo, just use some warm soapy water to remove it.

-Front-adhesive vs. Back-adhesive
+Chapter Three: Front-adhesive vs. Back-adhesive

 Front-adhesive means that the front of the product sticks on the inside of a window, facing outward.
-Picture an indoor shopping mall, with advertisements on every storefront, many of those are probably front-adhesive products.
+This way, the decals or clings won’t be susceptible to outdoors—or theft.

 - Clear vinyl clings may have either front adhesive or back adhesive.